 The dial is protected by a sapphire crystal with an anti-glare coating.
-Water resistance is 100 meters.
+Water-resistance is rated to 100 meters.
 Magnetic resistance is 4,800 A/m.

 The titanium bracelet features a super-hard coating and blue ceramic center links.
-It is secured to the wrist with a three-fold clasp and push button release (measures 22 mm between the lugs, 18 mm at the clasp).
+It is secured to the wrist with a three-fold clasp and push-button release (measures 22 mm between the lugs, 18 mm at the clasp).
 According to Seiko, the bracelet is composed of individually designed links that are tapered perfectly to the wrist for maximum comfort.
-Retail price is $2,200.
+The retail price is $2,200.
 (Ref.
 SSE0043)

 The Astron GPS Solar Dual-Time (Ref.
 SSE0043) is offered in a collection of eight variations.
 There are five models in titanium cases and three in steel.
 There is also one special edition with a ceramic and titanium case.

 Seiko is a fully-integrated watchmaker with capabilities that allow them to offer significant-quality at prices other companies could never achieve.
 Being able to take the watch out of the box, and have it auto set, with absolutely no effort, and without having to sacrifice the aesthetic of a traditional watch, is an important selling point against smartwatches and traditional quartz timepieces alike.